neps-in/how-to-learn/computer-science.md

 ### Workout and Build your muscles

 - The exercises you are going through is a skill building exercise.
-To really make that happen we have to build your muscles.
+To really make that happen you have to build your muscles.
 - Since there is no examination that you have to write, make it as a habit to work out the exercises at the end of every chapter / lessons.
 - Try to do as much exercises as possible
 - Apply various techniques, meaning try to write a single program with various techniques like using for loop, using while loops.
 This will help you understand the real potential power of each tools.